Coat of arms of Slovakia: 20th century

-In 1918, Czechoslovak troops began occupying northern Hungary in accordance with the territorial promises that the Triple Entente made to Czechoslovak politicians during World War I. However, Slovakia (Upper Hungary) was occupied by Hungarian troops from the Hungarian Soviet Republic, who set up the Slovak Soviet Republic as a puppet regime.
+In 1918, Czechoslovak troops began occupying northern Hungary in accordance with the territorial promises that the Triple Entente had made to Czechoslovak politicians during World War I. However, Slovakia (Upper Hungary) was initially occupied by Hungarian troops from the Hungarian Soviet Republic, who set up the Slovak Soviet Republic as a puppet regime.
 Its emblem was the red star, a symbol of communism.
-Following a brief war between Hungary, Czechoslovakia and Romania, Slovakia was incorporated into Czechoslovakia.
+Following a brief war between Hungary, Czechoslovakia, and Romania, Slovakia was incorporated into Czechoslovakia.

-In 1920 the Slovak coat of arms became part of the state coat of arms of Czechoslovakia.
+In 1920, the Slovak coat of arms became part of the national coat of arms of Czechoslovakia.

-Between 1939 and 1945, it was the state symbol of the First Slovak Republic.
+Between 1939 and 1945, it was the state symbol of the Slovak Republic (also known as the First Slovak Republic).

 In 1945, it became part of Czechoslovakia's coat of arms again.
-From 1960 to 1990 the symbol was officially forbidden, because it was interpreted by the Communists as the symbol of the fascist Slovak State.
+From 1960 to 1990 the symbol was officially forbidden because it was interpreted by the communists as a symbol of the fascist Slovak State.
 The old coat of arms was replaced in the Czechoslovak coat of arms by an artificial symbol consisting of Mt.
 Kriváň and three flames.
-The three flames were supposed to symbolize the Slovak National Uprising of 1944.
+The flames were supposed to symbolize the Slovak National Uprising of 1944.

-On 1 March 1990, after the Velvet Revolution, the old coat of arms became the official symbol of the "Slovak Republic", which was still part of Czechoslovakia.
-Based on the Constitution of the Slovak Republic of September 3, 1992, the same coat of arms became the symbol of independent Slovakia, which arose on January 1, 1993.
-A law of February 18, 1993, precised the details of the coat of arms: for example, though not explicitly defined in the coat's blazon in the past, during the World War II era the cross mostly used to be depicted with convex endings of the stake and the bars; therefore the new description clearly reads to depict them as concave.
+On March 1, 1990, after the Velvet Revolution, the old coat of arms became the official symbol of the Slovak Republic, which was still part of Czechoslovakia.
+Based on the Constitution of the Slovak Republic of September 3, 1992, the same coat of arms became the symbol of independent Slovakia, which was established on January 1, 1993.
+A law of February 18, 1993, clarified the details of the coat of arms: for example, though not explicitly defined in the coat's blazon in the past, during the World War II era the cross was mostly depicted with convex endings of the stake and the bars; therefore the new description clearly reads to depict them as concave.

 The coat of arms is used by the Slovak Air Force as its roundel.

 Since 1992 the coat of arms is also placed on the Slovak flag.